ritvikmath/jekyll-now/_posts/2017-8-3-Speed_Dating.md

 We can then ask questions about how each of these types of people behave when it comes to **requesting second dates** and **getting offered second dates by others**.
 That is, do attractive people (those with high dating market values of attractiveness) get many second date offers whilst requesting relatively few?
 Do sincere people request second dates at a very high rate? **Are there really any significant differences at all** between these groups of people or are we just splitting them up arbitrarily?

 We answer this question by simply splitting up all the people in our data into one of the five aforementioned categories **depending on the attribute for which they have the highest dating market value**.
 For each of the five groups we then calculate two numbers.
 We first find the **probability of asking for a second date** and second find the **probability of being asked for a second date**.
-The former number is an indication of how willing they are to give people a chance and the latter is how willing others are to give them a chance.

 We display the results below.